YosefLab/Compass/docs/quickstart.rst

 Input Data
 ***********

-The input gene expression matrix can be either a tab-delimited text file (tsv) or a matrix market format (mtx) containing gene expression estimates (CPM, TPM, or similar scaled units) with one row per gene, one column per sample.
+The input gene expression matrix can be a tab-delimited text file (tsv) or a matrix market format (mtx) containing gene expression estimates (CPM, TPM, or similar scaled units) with one row per gene, one column per sample.
+We also support AnnData objects as input.

 Tab-delimited files need row and column labels corresponding to genes and sample names.
-Market matrix formats need a separate tab delimited file of of gene names and optionally a tab delimited file of cell names.
+Market matrix formats need a separate tab delimited file of gene names and optionally a tab delimited file of cell names.
+AnnData objects should contain **normalized counts** in the ``adata.X`` slot.

 Example Input
 --------------